Why a Cell Phone Isn't Enough: The Case for Purpose-Built Safety Devices in Property Management

 When property management companies think about staff safety, the most common answer is some version of the same thing: "They have their phone with them."

 It sounds reasonable.
 Phones are ubiquitous, everyone knows how to use one, and 911 is always three digits away.
-The problem is that a cell phone as a safety plan fails in exactly the situation it's supposed to protect against — and the reasons why are worth understanding clearly.
+The problem is that a cell phone as a safety plan fails in exactly the situation it's supposed to protect against — and the data backs that up.

 1. Attackers Target the Phone First